ZAFAR-AHMAD-5359/PCG-Pediatric-CHD-Detection/README.md

 ## Mission

-Automated, non-invasive detection of **Congenital Heart Diseases (CHD)** in pediatric populations using advanced signal processing and machine learning, enabling early intervention and improved patient outcomes.
+Automated, non-invasive detection of **Congenital Heart Diseases (CHD)** in pediatric populations using advanced signal processing and deep learning techniques, enabling early intervention and improved patient outcomes.
+This research uses the binary classfication and it still in progress to more sohphisticated decision support system.

 ##  Clinical Impact